ros2/ros2_documentation/source/Tutorials/Tf2/Introduction-To-Tf2.rst

 .. image:: turtlesim_rviz.png

 In the side bar you will see the frames broadcast by tf2.
 As you drive the turtle around you will see the frames move in rviz.

-..
-Next steps
-.. ----------

-..
-Now that we have examined the turtle_tf2_demo, let's look at how to write the broadcaster (Python) (C++) for this demo.